Dasrunaik/Custom-Sentiment-Analysis-using-BERT/README.md

 Load and clean the dataset

+## Train  model:

-Train a BERT model:
+Train the BERT model using the Hugging Face

 Save the model and tokenizer to saved_bert_model/

-PROJECT STRUCTURE:
+## PROJECT STRUCTURE:

 sms-spam-detector/